Dionuta/B11-What-About-Asynchronous-Callbacks/README.md

 <h1>Notes</h1>
 Asynchronous - more than one at a time.
-When the exuction stack is empty the javascripts look at the Event Que.
-If something is there javascripts wait for the event to be triggered.
-When the event is triggered the exuction context is created.
+When the execution stack is empty, the javascript look at the Event Queue.
+If something is their javascript waits for the event to be triggered when that happens the execution context for the event is  created.